Department and Faculty

-Experts in all areas of radiology consult with specialists in other departments to provide the best care to every patient every day, consistent with Mayo Clinic's mission.
+Experts in all areas of radiology consult with specialists in other departments to provide the best care to every patient every day.
 Radiologists work with state-of-the-art equipment, assisted by skilled technologists and nurses, to perform and interpret more than 1 million examinations yearly.
-This large number of cases, integrated with ongoing research and education, results in wide-ranging expertise in the imaging and treatment of diseases affecting patients of all ages.

 The department's equipment includes:

-- Thirty clinical magnetic resonance imaging (MRI) scanners, including 16 3-tesla magnets.
-Plus, the department has an additional three full-time dedicated research magnets.
+- 30 clinical magnetic resonance imaging (MRI) scanners, including 16 3-tesla magnets, plus an additional three dedicated research magnets.

-- Nineteen clinical computerized tomography (CT) scanners, including nine dual source. scanners.
-Two additional CT scanners are dedicated to research.
+- 19 clinical computerized tomography (CT) scanners, including nine dual source scanners, plus two additional dedicated research CT scanners.

 The nuclear radiology practice includes: